Oneflow-Inc/oneflow-documentation/en/docs/cookies/amp.md

 ## Introduction to AMP

 When we train deep learning models, we typically use 32-bit single-precision floating point (FP32), while **AMP (Automatic Mixed Precision)** is a technique that allows both FP32 and FP16 to be used when training models.
-This can make the memory usage less and the calculation faster when training the model.
+This can make the memory usage less and the computation faster when training the model.
 But because the numerical range of FP16 is smaller than that of FP32, it is more prone to numerical overflow problems, and there may be some errors.
 But lots of practice has proved that many deep learning models can be trained with this technique without loss of accuracy.

-##  Example of use AMP
+##  Example of using AMP

 First, we define a simple model, loss function and optimizer in exactly the same way as before.